-Want to add a simple contact form in your Contact or Advertisement page?
+Want to add a simple contact form to your Contact or Advertisement page?

-Pretty much every single WordPress site needs at least a basic contact form, so a form plugin is a must-have plugin for bloggers.
+Pretty much every single WordPress site needs at least a basic contact form, so a form plugin is the best plugin for bloggers.

 That is why the most popular form plugins have hundreds and thousands, or even millions, of installs:

-As you can see, WPForms is very popular and has a great rating (4.9-stars on over 1,700 reviews).
+As you can see, WPForms is very popular and has a great rating (4.9 stars on over 12,400 reviews).
 In this post, I hope to show you why the plugin is so well-rated, as well as all of the more powerful features that go beyond simple contact forms.